 This helps businesses operate confidently across different regions while reducing legal risks.

 6. Increasing Competitive Pressure: With the rapid growth of digital remittance providers, competition is intensifying.
-Businesses are adopting RaaS platforms to stay competitive, launch faster, as well as offer better user experiences without investing heavily in core infrastructure development.
+Businesses are adopting RaaS platforms to stay competitive and launch faster, as well as offer better user experiences without investing heavily in core infrastructure development.

 The following are the most critical challenges businesses must address: